How to get a translation

 We will usually respond to your query within 24 hours, providing you with a job reference number and a quote if you have requested one.

 The cost is calculated by the number of words in English.
-Please see our Translating and Interpreting Service charging policy (pdf, 86 KB) (opens new window) for more information.

 The translation will be returned to you by email by the required deadline.